Sasaki structures on general contact manifolds: Generalized Sasakian manifolds

-Instead of proposing an \emph{ad hoc} definition of a Sasakian structure on a general contact manifold $(M,C)$, i.e., a manifold endowed with a contact distribution, we will derive a conceptual approach to this question \emph{via} homogeneous K\"ahler structures on $\Rt$-bundles.
-To this end, we characterized in Theorem \ref{Main} almost K\"ahlerian and K\"ahlerian $\Rt$-bundles playing the r\^ole of the latter.
-The structure of an (almost) K\"ahlerian $\Rt$-bundle $\zt:P\to M$ over a manifold $M$ determines a certain geometric structure on $M$ which we will call a \emph{general (almost) Sasakian structure}.
-Of course, a part of this structure is a contact distribution $C$ determined by the homogeneous symplectic form, the other is the Riemannian metric $g_M$ on $M$.
+Instead of proposing an \emph{ad hoc} definition of a Sasakian-like structure on a general contact manifold $(M,C)$, i.e., a manifold endowed with a contact distribution, we will derive a conceptual approach to this question \emph{via} homogeneous K\"ahler structures on $\Rt$-bundles.
+To this end, we will characterize almost K\"ahlerian and K\"ahlerian $\Rt$-bundles in terms of structures on the base contact manifold.
+To simplify the notation, we will denote covariant tensors on $M$ and their pullbacks to fiber bundles with the same symbol.
+Let us start with the cooriented case.

-\mn Note that the metric $g_M=|\zh|^2+g_C$ in Theorem \ref{Main} does not depend on the choice of the connection 1-form $\zz=\xd\s/\s+\hm$, where $\zm$ could be an arbitrary 1-form vanishing on $C$, so we can use the easiest choice $\zm=0$ for which the connection $\zz=\zz^\s=\xd\s/\s$ is flat, $\xd\zz^\s=0$.
-In other words, {a natural choice is} the metric $g$ being calibrated (cf. Definition \ref{gcal}).
-It turns out that the corresponding calibration $\s$ is completely determined by the metric $g_M$ on the contact manifold $(M,C)$.

-Let $\zt:P\to M$ be a symplectic cover of a contact manifold $(M,C)$, and let $g_M$ be a Riemannian metric on $M$.
-Then, the orthogonal complement $C^\perp$ of the contact distribution is a rank 1 distribution canonically isomorphic, {as a vector bundle,} with the line bundle $L=\sT M/C$.
-Indeed, let